Giraut/flipper_zero_noptel_lrf_sampler_3d_printed_case/README.md

 ![Assembly #5](images/assembly5.jpg)

-- Connect the cells holder, then wire up and install the D-SUN MP1584 module, 5V-7.4V selection switch and the 2 screw terminal blocks in their respective locations.
+- Connect the cells holder and the fuse using the female spade connectors, then wire up and install the D-SUN MP1584 module, 5V-7.4V selection switch and the 2 screw terminal blocks in their respective locations.

 ![Assembly #6](images/assembly6.jpg)